 The goalkeeper starts in walking posture in the middle of the goal.
 It is allowed to move freely inside of the goal area.
-The goal keeper must remain in walking posture until the ball has been kicked at the goal.
+The goal keeper must remain in walking posture until the ball has been kicked at the goal or the ball has crossed the line parallel to the goal line which goes through the penalty mark.
 The goalie is then allowed to fall to try to block the ball.
 If the attempt still continues after the goal keeper has jumped for the ball it has to get back into upright standing or walking posture after not later than 15 seconds.